Brand Colours - Picking the Perfect Palette

 Triadic:

-Triadic palettes are composed of hues that are equally spaced around the color wheel, forming a triangle.
+Triadic palettes are composed of hues that are equally spaced around the colour wheel, forming a triangle.

 Triadic color palette

 Depending on the direction of your brand, you might decide to mix and match some of these palettes.
-For example, if you choose two monochromatic colors but want to add a bit of balanced vibrancy, you can pick a color complementary to your primary color on the color wheel.
+For example, if you choose two monochromatic colours but want to add a bit of balanced vibrancy, you can pick a colour complementary to your primary colour on the colour wheel.

-There are no rules to the exact number of colors you should have for your brand, but generally speaking, a variety of 1-6 colors works well for most brands.
-Keep in mind that these colors will not necessarily appear in every single instance of your brand – if your logo is black for example, not every color will appear in your logo.
-However, the colors will have a role in supporting collateral and are tools in your brand identity as a whole.
+There are no rules to the exact number of colours you should have for your brand, but generally speaking, a variety of 1-6 colours works well for most brands.
+Keep in mind that these colours will not necessarily appear in every single instance of your brand – if your logo is black for example, not every colour will appear in your logo.
+However, the colours will have a role in supporting collateral and are tools in your brand identity as a whole.

 Know your audience and your competition

-Generally speaking, certain colors, regardless of the emotions they evoke, tend to appeal differently to various audiences based on gender, culture, age and geographic location.
-For example, if your target audience is primarily male, choosing purple and orange as your primary colors might not get the best result; research shows that 22% of men choose purple as their least favourite color (tied at the highest percentage with orange).
+Generally speaking, certain colours, regardless of the emotions they evoke, tend to appeal differently to various audiences based on gender, culture, age and geographic location.
+For example, if your target audience is primarily male, choosing purple and orange as your primary colours might not get the best result; research shows that 22% of men choose purple as their least favourite colour (tied at the highest percentage with orange).

-Are you looking for a fresh new brand identity with a perfect color palette?
-At Chroma, we can help you pick the color palette of your (and your audience’s) dreams.
+Are you looking for a fresh new brand identity with a perfect colour palette?
+At Chroma, we can help you pick the colour palette of your brand’s (and your audience’s) dreams.
 Let’s chat!